ConsenSysMesh/rimble-ui/example/src/stories/Modal/README.md

 # Modal
-The `Modal` component renders XYZ…
+The `Modal` component displays a message with buttons.

 <!-- STORY -->